kijai/ComfyUI-MimicMotionWrapper/README.md

 # WORK IN PROGRESS
 # MimicMotion wrapper for ComfyUI

+## Installation
+Clone this repo into custom_nodes folder.

+Install dependencies: `pip install -r requirements.txt`

+or if you use the portable install, run this in ComfyUI_windows_portable -folder:

+`python_embeded\python.exe -m pip install -r ComfyUI\custom_nodes\ComfyUI-MimicMotionWrapper\requirements.txt`

 Models are auto downloaded to their respective folders.

 Along with the MimicMotion -model (3.05 GB), to `ComfyUI\models\mimicmotion`: